Everyone wants a clean house, right?

 Sarah (fur mum to Frank) xo

 P.S.
 Are you in the Frank and Jellys ‘Doggy Detectives’ Facebook group?
-Join HERE xo.
+It’s where we test dog products to save you time & money.
+Join HERE for FREE today xo.

 Did you enjoy reading this post?
 Help us spread the word by sharing with a friend who might enjoy it.